Acquiring a company2026-03-12T13:56:39+01:00

 What is a business acquisition?

 A business acquisition occurs when a company or private investor acquires another company, either by purchasing shares or by acquiring assets and liabilities.
-Motivations can be strategic or financial, and acquisitions can take many forms.
+Motivations can be strategic or financial.

 • Management Buy In (MBI): an external party acquires all or part of the shares and takes over the management of the company.